 - Click Next again.

-- In the Import to Table field, insert a table name.
+- In the Import to Table field, insert a table name or keep the name provided.

 - Click Finish.